-Organic design is a philosophy that promotes harmony between human habitation and the natural world through design approaches so sympathetic and well-integrated with its site, that buildings, furnishings, and surroundings become part of a unified, interrelated composition.
+Organic architecture is a philosophy of architecture which promotes harmony between human habitation and the natural world.
+This is achieved through design approaches that aim to be sympathetic and well-integrated with a site, so buildings, furnishings, and surroundings become part of a unified, interrelated composition.
+Exterior and interior spaces merge seamlessly, and different rooms create a single continuous space.